Alzheimer’s and Memory Loss: Understanding Forgetfulness

 Traumatic Brain Injury (TBI)Severe head injuries can lead to long-term cognitive deficits, including memory problems.

-Substance AbuseChronic alcohol abuse or drug addiction can cause significant damage to brain regions responsible for learning and memory functions.
+Substance AbuseChronic abuse or drug addiction can cause significant damage to brain regions responsible for learning and memory functions.

 Sleep DisordersConditions like sleep apnoea or insomnia have been associated with poor cognitive functioning, including impaired memory abilities.